Privacy Policy

 Bot-detection data

-We use Cloudflare Turnstile in invisible mode to defend the anonymous sign-in endpoint from automated abuse.
+We use Cloudflare Turnstile in invisible mode to defend our sign-in endpoints — anonymous sign-in and email one-time-code requests — from automated abuse.
 Turnstile collects browser signals (IP address, user-agent, JavaScript fingerprints, mouse and timing patterns) and returns a short-lived token that we forward to Supabase.
 We do not see the underlying signals; we only see the pass/fail outcome.

 Cookies